 What is High Sensitivity?

-Being Highly Sensitive equates to having a highly developed nervous system, and shows through in a number of ways.
+Being Highly Sensitive equates to having a highly developed nervous system, and can show in a number of ways.

 Scientifically known as Sensory Processing Sensitivity (SPS), High Sensitivity is present in approximately 20% of the population as a whole, that’s every fifth child or adult, across the globe.
-For the record, it’s also present in many species of animals.
+For the record, it’s also present in over a 100 species of animals.

-Elaine N. Aron, Ph.D. is credited with first using the term “highly sensitive” in her original book, “The Highly Sensitive Person” in 1991.
-Dr. Aron was instrumental in formulating the initial knowledge we have about High Sensitivity, which she and others have subsequently developed further.
+Dr. Elaine N. Aron, Ph.D. is credited with first using the term “highly sensitive” when starting her research in 1991, though Carl Jung, as far back as 1913, observed “particularly sensitive people” and their strengths and weaknesses.
+Dr. Aron and went on to publish her book “The Highly Sensitive Person” in 1997 and was instrumental in formulating the initial knowledge we have about High Sensitivity, which she and others have subsequently developed further.

-Dr. Aron’s acronym best sums up the key aspects of High Sensitivity, some or all of which may be present in a Highly Sensitive Person.
+Dr. Aron’s acronym best sums up the key aspects of High Sensitivity, present in a Highly Sensitive Person:

 DOES stands for Depth of Processing, Overarousability, Emotional Intensity, and Sensory Sensitivity (Aron, 2010).